 The transmigration of Entamoeba histolytica remains for about 30-40 years in human beings.
 This protozoan parasite can invade the intestinal mucosa and spread to other organs like the liver, etc.

-1. What exactly is a protozoa?
+1. What is a protozoal disease?

-2. What are protozoal diseases?
+2. What are some common examples of protozoal diseases?